ASTM B111 C70600 Copper Nickel Tube 90/10

 Product Introduction

-Gnee Steel (Tianjin) Co., Ltd. is one of the most professional manufacturers and suppliers of astm b111 c70600 copper nickel tube 90/10 in China, specialized in providing high quality copper products with competitive price.
+Henan Gnee New Material Co., Ltd. is one of the most professional manufacturers and suppliers of astm b111 c70600 copper nickel tube 90/10 in China, specialized in providing high quality copper products with competitive price.
 Welcome to buy discount astm b111 c70600 copper nickel tube 90/10 for sale here from our factory.
 Customized orders are welcome.

 ASTM B111 C70600 is a copper-nickel alloy containing approximately 90% copper and 10% nickel, with small additions of iron and manganese.
 It is one of the most commonly specified materials for seawater-cooled heat exchangers, condensers, and evaporators.